 Adoption Rate: 42% corporate exploration (MDEC 2024)

-Expert Insight: Corporations prefer pilots that align with ESG goals.
-Projects highlighting traceability and transparency gain faster approval from executive boards and regulators.
+ESG goals.
+Projects highlighting tracking and transparency gain faster approval from executive boards and regulators.

-Even with strong growth, blockchain investments carry volatility and regulatory risk.
-Proper due diligence protects your capital and ensures compliance with Malaysia crypto regulation.
-From my experience advising regional investors, projects with audited smart contracts and clear governance outperform speculative ventures by up to 35% in ROI.
+Even with strong growth, blockchain investments carry ups and downs and rule risks.
+Proper checking protects your money and ensures compliance with Malaysia crypto regulation.
+From my experience advising regional investors, projects with checked smart contracts and clear governance outperform speculative ventures by up to 35% in ROI.

 Risk Level: Moderate to high (depending on sector)